 I hope this vegan hot chocolate brings as much chocolatey joy to your family as it has ours!

-How long will it keep?
-In an airtight jar or container, this vegan hot chocolate mix will stay good for up to 1 month unrefrigerated and about 2 months refrigerated.
-If you’ve added vanilla extract to your dry mix, you’ll need to keep it in the refrigerator and use it within a month.
+HOW LONG WILL THIS VEGAN HOT CHOCOLATE MIX KEEP?
+In an airtight jar or container, this vegan hot chocolate mix will stay good for about 1 month unrefrigerated and about 2 months refrigerated.

-What kind of milk should I use?
-First off: USE MILK, NOT WATER.
-This distributes better and tastes better in milk.
-Water will basically make watery chocolate.
-Not delicious.
-Second, you can use any kind you like!
+WHAT KIND OF MILK CAN I USE FOR VEGAN HOT CHOCOLATE?
+You can use any kind you like!
 I’ve tried it in almond, cashew, and coconut milk.
 I prefer almond or cashew because the flavor is more neutral, but use what you like.
-I feel confident that you could add it to soy, rice, or dairy milk without any trouble.
+I feel confident that you could add it to soy, rice, oat, or dairy milk without any trouble, depending on your dietary needs.

-How do I make a serving?
+HOW DO I MAKE 1 SERVING?
 Simple!
-Add 1 1/2 to 2 Tablespoons of the dry mix and combine with 8-10oz of milk.
+Add 1 1/2-2 Tablespoons of the dry mix and combine with 8-10oz of milk.
 Heat (on the stove or in the microwave) and stir or whisk until completely dissolved and melted.
 Then, top with your favorite toppings!

 - Gluten Free Gingerbread Waffles